HjorturJ/HGOP/README.md

 ---

-This README contains information on Assignments 1 and 2 which were finished in the first 2 weeks in the course Introduction to quality management and testing.
+This README contains information on all 3 Assignments which were done steadily over a 3 week period the course Introduction to quality management and testing.

 <br>